ACCESS-NRI/access-hive.org.au/docs/get_started/index.md

 <pre><code>ssh gadi</code></pre>

 ### Change default project on Gadi
-It is recommended that you change your default project on <i>Gadi</i>, as this might be used by tasks such as running a model or model evaluation.
+It is recommended that you check what your default project on <i>Gadi</i> is set to.
+The default project should be set to the computational project you will most likely use to run simulations/forecasts and store data.
 <br>
 To check which is your default project, on <i>Gadi</i>, run:
 <pre><code>echo $PROJECT</code></pre>